 Building an eval harness that actually catches regressions

-2025-05-22 / 9 min / llm / evals / rag / production
+2025-05-22 / 2 min / llm / evals / rag / production

 The problem with most LLM evals

 Teams ship an LLM feature.
 Their offline benchmark numbers go up.
 Then production users start complaining.
 The usual culprit is an eval suite that grades on the wrong axis: average correctness on a static set, not the long-tail regressions that appear when retrieval, prompt, or model versions drift.
+(This is one of the five things that have to be built before an AI feature stops being a demo.)

 If your eval pipeline gives you a single green number per release, it is almost certainly hiding the regressions you most need to see.